MicrosoftDocs/CordovaDocs/cordovadocs/2015/first-steps/get-started-with-ionic2.md

 The VS Emulator for Android requires Hyper-V and is not supported when running on a VM.
 For more info, see [this information](https://msdn.microsoft.com/en-us/library/mt228282.aspx#NoStart2).

 If you have previously run the VS Emulator for Android successfully but now the emulator won't run, try deleting the emulator VM instance in the Hyper-V Manager.
-For more info, see [Troubleshooting] (https://msdn.microsoft.com/en-us/library/mt228282).
+For more info, see [Troubleshooting](https://msdn.microsoft.com/en-us/library/mt228282).

 ### <a name="breakpoints"></a> Having trouble hitting breakpoints in your .ts files?